IBM/example-bank/README.md

 ### Automated deployment

-The steps to use the Tekton pipelines - [here.](https://developer.ibm.com/tutorials/tekton-pipeline-deploy-a-mobile-app-backend-openshift-4/)
+The steps to use the Tekton pipelines [here.](https://developer.ibm.com/tutorials/tekton-pipeline-deploy-a-mobile-app-backend-openshift-4/)

 ### App ID Configuration

 Create an [App ID](https://cloud.ibm.com/catalog/services/app-id) instance.
 Once created, do the following to configure the instance for this pattern.

+**Note** The `.env.template` file referred to in the instructions is part of the code available in GitHub after running `git clone https://github.com/IBM/loyalty.git`.

 * Allow Sign-up and Sign-in using username and password by going to the tab `Cloud Directory` > `Settings`